Karan-Chothani/ButtonApp/README.md

 # buttonapp

 A new Flutter application.
-A basic app fot on button click new page/activity.
+A basic app for on button click opening of new page/activity.

 ## Getting Started